-A shadowy AI service has transformed thousands of women’s photos into fake nudes: “Make fantasy a reality”
+A shadowy AI service has transformed thousands of women’s photos into fake nudes: ‘Make fantasy a reality’

 Giorgio Patrini, the group’s chief executive, said the chatbot signals a dark shift in how the technology is used, from faking images of celebrities and well-known figures to targeting unsuspecting women far from the public eye.

-“The fact is that now every one of us, just by having a social-media account and posting photos of ourselves and our lives publicly, we are under threat,” Patrini said in an interview.
+“The fact is that now every one of us, just by having a social media account and posting photos of ourselves and our lives publicly, we are under threat,” Patrini said in an interview.
 “Simply having an online persona makes us vulnerable to this kind of attack.”

 The chatbot’s growth signals just how quickly the technology behind fake imagery has become ubiquitous.
 Ten years ago, creating a similarly convincing fake would have taken advanced photo-editing tools and considerable skill.
 Even a few years ago, creating a lifelike fake nude using AI technology — such as the “deepfake” porn videos in which female celebrities, journalists and other women have been superimposed into sex scenes — required large amounts of image data and computing resources to complete the work.